Bowah Vacuum logo

 Natural diamonds are formed at a depth of about 177 to 241 kilometers underground.
 The pressure at this depth can reach nearly 50,000 atmospheres.
 The temperature range is from 1100℃~1500℃.
 These intense geological conditions compressed carbon into its densest form, forming diamonds in magma.
 Therefore, during the formation of diamonds, temperature, and pressure are important conditions.

 Cultivated diamonds are also called growing diamonds.
-In layman's terms, small diamonds are used as "seeds" to simulate the growth environment of natural diamonds through technical means, so that the carbon atoms in the "nutrient" gradually attach to the diamond seeds, so that the diamond seeds grow. for larger diamond crystals.
+In layman's terms, small diamonds are used as 'seeds' to simulate the growth environment of natural diamonds through technical means, so that the carbon atoms in the 'nutrient' gradually attach to the diamond seeds, so that the diamond seeds grow. for larger diamond crystals.

 Lab-grown diamonds are comparable to natural diamonds in terms of crystal structure integrity, transparency, refractive index, dispersion, and more.
-From the data comparison, the optical characteristics, physical characteristics, chemical characteristics, and hardness of cultivated diamonds and natural diamonds are also exactly the same.
+From the data comparison, the optical characteristics, physical characteristics, chemical characteristics, and hardness of cultivated diamonds and natural diamonds are also the same.

 How lab-grown diamonds are produced?

-The production technologies for growing diamonds mainly include HPHT (High-Pressure High Temperature) method and CVD (Chemical Vapor Deposition) method, and the cultivation time is about half a month to one month.
+The production technologies for growing diamonds mainly include the HPHT (High-Pressure High Temperature) method and the CVD (Chemical Vapor Deposition) method, and the cultivation time is about half a month to one month.
 The high-temperature and high-pressure methods mainly focus on small and medium-sized diamonds, and the growth rate is fast; the CVD method has the advantage of large particles, and the clarity is higher and more controllable.

 HPHT